patrick-crawford/WEB422-Backup/notes/react-routing.md

     import { useLocation } from 'react-router-dom';
     ```

-  * Inside your Component function, add the below code to reference the "id" route parameter using the hook:
+  * Inside your Component function, add the below code to reference the route "location" using the hook:

     ```jsx
     let location = useLocation();